Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Related Work

 Reactive plume tracing methods draw inspiration from biological odor tracking, enabling robots to move toward an odor source based on local concentration cues.
 Shigaki et al. \cite{shigaki2018quadcopter} demonstrate three-dimensional chemical plume tracing using a quadcopter equipped with dual alcohol sensors and onboard ranging, achieving successful localization in controlled indoor environments.
 Their work highlights the feasibility of UAV-based plume tracking but focuses on reactive control strategies rather than learning-based policies trained across environments.

-More recently, learning-based and swarm-based approaches have been explored to improve robustness in turbulent environments.
+More recently, researchers have explored learning-based and swarm-based approaches to improve robustness in turbulent environments.
 Duisterhof et al. \cite{sniffybug-swarm-duisterhof21} introduce a multi-agent “Sniffy Bug” system that combines bio-inspired navigation with particle swarm optimization, leveraging inter-agent communication and additional sensing modalities.
-While effective at the swarm level, such systems rely on greater sensing and coordination infrastructure than is available to a single lightweight UAV.
+While effective at the swarm level, such systems rely on greater sensing and coordination infrastructure than a single lightweight UAV typically carries.
+Research from Zhang, et al. \cite{ZHANG2025_oevs, ZHANG2026_msaticnn} demonstrates how chemical and visual sensing can work collaboratively on a UAV, but does not demonstrate it in navigation tasks.

 In contrast to prior work, this paper focuses on single-agent, learning-based odor source localization under minimal sensing assumptions.
 Rather than reconstructing gas distributions or relying on swarm coordination, the proposed system learns a navigation policy in simulation and deploys it directly on a real UAV, enabling online source-seeking behavior in a large indoor environment.
 The emphasis is on system integration, reproducibility, and sim-to-real transfer, providing a foundation for future statistically powered evaluations and extensions.
 The works in~\cite{sniffybug-single-burgues19, sniffybug-swarm-duisterhof21} leverage ultrawide bandwidth (UWB) radio tags placed throughout each course to help the UAV navigate.
-In contrast, we only allow the UAV to use olfaction (and at the last mile, vision) to guide itself to the odor source and it has no prior knowledge about the course.
+In contrast, we only allow the UAV to use olfaction (and at the last mile, vision) to guide itself to the odor source, and it has no prior knowledge about the course.
 Unlike the post-mapping over $160m^2$ from \cite{sniffybug-single-burgues19}, we achieve real-time localization over $200m^2$, the largest size experimental course so far, without positional aids.